ojarsbuddy/bbo/bbo directing messages.md

 ## at the table

-Director here!
+👨‍⚖️👨‍⚖️👨‍⚖️ Director here!
 How can I help?

 North, are you there?
 Your call North.
 North, your play.
+🧭 North is on lead.

 South, are you there?
 Your call South.
 South, your play.
+🧭 South is on lead.

 East, are you there?
 Your call East.
 East, your play.
+🧭 East is on lead.

 West, are you there?
 Your call West.
 West, your play.
+🧭 West is on lead.

 Let's wait a minute to see if partner returns before I request a substitute.